Skurvarnen in Jordhamn

 At Byrum there is Öland's finest rauk area, which consists of about a hundred rauk along a 600 meter long beach strip.
 The largest rauks in the southern part of the area are upwards of four meters high.
 Just north of Raukar, there is also a nice swimming area with a sandy beach.

-horn's coastal road & horn's cape
+2. Horn's coastal road & Horn's cape

 The road that runs from Byrum, via Alvedsjö bodar and down to Äleklinta, is generally called the Stone Coast.
 Here you pass several quarries from a bygone industrial era and here you experience a magnificent view of the Kalmar Sound.
 At Horns udde, quarrying has been going on since the Middle Ages.
 The red limestone, "Ölandmarmorn", has been in great demand in the construction of castles and churches.